ssbc/ssb-subset-ql/README.md

 #### `validate(query)`

-Takes a `query` (an object) and checks that it satisfies the ssb-ql-0 rules.
+Takes a `query` (string or object) and checks that it satisfies the ssb-ql-0 rules.
 If something is wrong, it throws an error.
 Otherwise it returns undefined.

 #### `parse(query)`